-Drawing Tax Free Cash
+STRATEGY 1: Drawing Tax Free Cash

-- He then withdraws the residual £18,750.
-The first £12,570 is within his personal allowance (based on current allowances) and the £6,180 in excess of this is taxed at 20%, leaving a net payment of £17,514.
+Once retired, John chooses to draw the funds in a tax year when he has no other income.
+He designates the funds for drawdown and pays an initial 25% charge of £6,250.
+He then withdraws the remaining £18,750.
+The first £12,570 is within his personal allowance (based on current allowances), and the £6,180 in excess is taxed at 20%, resulting in a net payment of £17,514.

 SPEAK TO AN Adviser